taurus-org/taurus/doc/source/index.rst

     standard basis of collaborations in control.`

-An :ref:`sardana-introduction` guide will help you getting started with the basic sardana concepts.
+An :ref:`sardana-overview` guide will help you getting started with the basic sardana concepts.
 The :ref:`sardana-faq` will answer many of your questions.

 For sampling, see the :ref:`screenshots` and :ref:`devel-examples` chapters.